jamielsharief/lightning/docs/orm.md

 # ORM (Object Relational Mapper)

-The Object Relational Mapper extends the `DataMapper` to work with related data, this provides `hasOne`, `hasMany` and `hasAndBelongsToMany` relationships with the `belongsTo` which is for the other side.
+The Object Relational Mapper extends the `DataMapper` to work with related data, this provides `hasOne`, `hasMany` and `belongsToMany` relationships with the `belongsTo` which is for the other side.

 ## Usage